For more information, please see HR Policy & Procedure #6.0: Staff Employee Files.

 I am ineligible for rehire.
 Do I qualify for rehire consideration of employment?

-Effective September 30, 2019, former University regular staff employees may appeal to have their rehire status reviewed if they were separated under the following categories:
+Effective September 30, 2019, former University regular staff employees who have been separated for at least two years may appeal to have their rehire status reviewed if they were separated under the following categories:

-Temporary/student and on-call employees may apply regardless of the reason for separation.
+Temporary and on-call employees (separated for a minimum of two years) and student employees (separated for one full semester, fall or spring) may apply regardless of the reason for separation.
 If you meet these requirements, you may request a rehire consideration packet on our website.
-An HR Records employe will contact you with next steps.
+An HR Records employee will contact you with next steps.
 Eligibility for appeal does not guarantee an overturn of ineligibility status.

 What is a verification of employment (VOE), and what are the appropriate procedures for having one completed?